vietbuiminh/force-academic-mk/_pages/about.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/banners/IMG_1728 2.JPG
   caption: "Mississippi River in Autumn"
-excerpt: I am currently working at Dartmouth College as the Guarini Dean's Postdoctoral Fellow in the Department of Earth Sciences.
+excerpt: I am currently at Dartmouth College as the Guarini Dean's Postdoctoral Fellow in the Department of Earth Sciences.
 I grew up in southern California but have learned to love seasons (and snow!) from my time in New Hampshire and Minnesota.
 Outside of work, I love hiking, swimming, yoga, baking, and reading historical fiction.
 ---
 * PhD, University of Minnesota
   * Thesis: <i>"Sediment, Water, Change: Post-Glacial to Post-Settlement evolution of the Upper Mississippi River Valley"</i>